 The DCP core investments are managed by three fund managers.
-At December 31, 2014 and 2013, one fund manager, MCM, managed approximately 59.3% and 57.7%, respectively, of the DCP total investment portfolio.
-The fixed income portfolios consisting of the Aggregate Bond Index Fund and Stable Value Funds, which are managed by MCM and Weaver C. Barksdale, was 45.7% and 47.0%, respectively, of plan assets in 2014 and 2013.
+At December 31, 2015 and 2014, one fund manager, MCM, managed approximately 59.0% and 59.3%, respectively, of the DCP total investment portfolio.
+The fixed income portfolios consisting of the Aggregate Bond Index Fund and Stable Value Funds, which are managed by MCM and Weaver C. Barksdale, was 46.1% and 45.7%, respectively, of the DCP total investment portfolio in 2015 and 2014.
 These concentrations are solely determined by the participants' elections to invest in the available investment options selected by the SERB.